Bug vs Defect: Core Differences

 What is a Defect?

-A defect is a flaw or imperfection in software that deviates from the specified requirements, potentially affecting its functionality, performance, or usability.
+A defect is an imperfection in software that deviates from the specified requirements, impacting its functionality, performance, or usability.
+Unlike bugs, defects are typically identified after release, when end-users experience unexpected behavior in production.

 Different Types of Defects